-- (5) At the conclusion of the appeals process, the decision of the president or the president's designee shall be final.
-At a minimum, f Final appellate decisions resulting in a suspension or expulsion of a student must include notice to the student of the student's right to appeal to an external judicial forum. - (6) A student may be subject to discipline for his or her conduct that violates the university code of conduct, even where that conduct occurs off-campus.
-The action of the university with respect to off-campus conduct shall be taken independently of any off-campus authority. - (7) Each university's code of conduct shall include a description of the rights of alleged victim(s) in the student disciplinary system.
-The university shall provide notice to the alleged victim(s) of his or her their rights at least five (5) regular business days (excluding legal holidays) before the disciplinary proceeding hearing or review is conducted.
-Each university is encouraged to provide support and assistance programs for alleged victim(s), as appropriate. - (8) The following procedures are applicable to complaints arising out of an alleged violation of university prohibitions against sexual misconduct, including gender-based discrimination, sexual harassment, sexual assault, dating violence, domestic violence and stalking: - (a) The university may provide for the student and the complainant to each participate individually in a voluntary informational conference.
+(5) At the conclusion of the appeals process, the decision of the president or the president's designee shall be final.
+Final appellate decisions resulting in a suspension or expulsion of a student must include notice to the student of the student's right to appeal to an external judicial forum.

+(6) A student may be subject to discipline for conduct that violates the university code of conduct, even where that conduct occurs off-campus.
+The action of the university with respect to off-campus conduct shall be taken independently of any off-campus authority.

+(7) Each university's code of conduct shall include a description of the rights of alleged victim(s) in the student disciplinary system.
+The university shall provide notice to the alleged victim(s) of their rights at least five (5)business days (excluding legal holidays) before the disciplinary proceeding is conducted.
+Each university is encouraged to provide support and assistance programs for alleged victim(s), as appropriate.

+(8) The following procedures are applicable to complaints arising out of an alleged violation of university prohibitions against sexual misconduct, including gender-based discrimination, sexual harassment, sexual assault, dating violence, domestic violence and stalking:

+- (a) The university may provide for the student and the complainant to each participate individually in a voluntary informational conference.
 The purpose of the informational conference is to provide an opportunity for a university representative to review the allegations, the charge(s), and possible sanctions, and explain the conduct process and any alternative forms of dispute resolution that may be available to the student and the complainant. - (b) To the extent allowed by state and federal privacy laws, the complainant shall be permitted to participate in the disciplinary proceeding.
-Such participation may include the presence of an adviser, the ability to present information and witnesses in the disciplinary proceeding, the right to avoid self-incrimination, notification of the final result of the disciplinary proceeding and any subsequent changes to the final result, and the right to appeal the decision. - (c) The disciplinary proceeding shall be conducted by a university official or panel of university officials, except a university may provide for a committee or panel where students comprise at least one-half of the membership if such committee or panel is requested by the student and no objection is raised by the complainant.

-- (d) Upon request by the student, the complainant, or other participants, the university may permit an individual to provide relevant information during the disciplinary proceeding in a manner that avoids direct contact with the student, the complainant, or the other participants. - (e) In the event the student accepts responsibility or is found responsible, any impact statement provided by the complainant and/or victim will be considered by the university official(s) in recommending or issuing the disciplinary sanction(s).
+Such participation may include the presence of an adviser, the ability to present information and witnesses in the disciplinary proceeding, the right to avoid self-incrimination, notification of the final result of the disciplinary proceeding and any subsequent changes to the final result, and the right to appeal the decision. - (c) The disciplinary proceeding shall be conducted by a university official or panel of university officials, except a university may provide for a committee or panel where students comprise at least one-half of the membership if such committee or panel is requested by the student and no objection is raised by the complainant. - (d) Upon request by the student, the complainant, or other participants, the university may permit an individual to provide relevant information during the disciplinary proceeding in a manner that avoids direct contact with the student, the complainant, or the other participants. - (e) In the event the student accepts responsibility or is found responsible, any impact statement provided by the complainant and/or victim will be considered by the university official(s) in recommending or issuing the disciplinary sanction(s).
 The statement may include a description of how the complainant was impacted by the conduct violation and may include a recommendation for sanctions.
-While the impact statement is not binding, the impact described in the statement together with the totality of the circumstances including the student's conduct record, should be considered by the university official(s) involved in recommending or determining the appropriate sanction(s). - (89) Each university shall establish a committee, which shall include student representation, for the periodic evaluation of its student disciplinary system.
+While the impact statement is not binding, the impact described in the statement together with the totality of the circumstances including the student's conduct record, should be considered by the university official(s) involved in recommending or determining the appropriate sanction(s).

+(9) Each university shall establish a committee, which shall include student representation, for the periodic evaluation of its student disciplinary system.

 Authority: Section 7(d), Art.
 IX, Fla.
-Const., History--Formerly 6C-6.105, New 2-18-85, Amended 4-29-01, Amended and Renumbered 6-18-09
+Const., History--Formerly 6C-6.105, New 2-18-85, Amended 4-29-01, Amended and Renumbered 6-18-09, Amended 9-3-2015.